-In-experience HTTP requests
+In-game HTTP requests

 You can use HttpService to send generic HTTP requests to third-party web services for use cases like analytics, data storage, or error logging.
 HttpService also supports certain Open Cloud endpoints.